Question? See common questions below!

 When purchasing airfare to travel for the trips, we recommend purchasing refundable flights and/or flight insurance.
 If we do have to cancel for any reason we want you to be able to get your fights refunded.

-The medical release and guidebook review form needs to be filled out once per calendar year.
-If you haven’t filled the release out in the current year, please fill it out again.
-Please note that each location has it’s own guidebook.
-If you are traveling to a location for the first time, please review the guidebook for the new location and fill out the medical release and guidebook review form again.
+The medical release form needs to be filled out once per calendar year.
+If you haven’t filled out the release form in the current year, please fill it out again.
+Please note that each home has it’s own information sheet.
+If you are traveling to a new home for the first time, please review the information sheet sent in your confirmation email and fill out the medical release form again.

-If six or more people need transportation from San Diego down to the orphanage, around town for the various trip activities, and back to San Diego, a trip van will be provided.
+If six or more people on a trip need transportation from San Diego down to the orphanage, around town for the various trip activities, and back to San Diego, a trip van will be provided.
 Please indicate your need for transportation on your registration.
-An extra fee of $100.00 is required to reserve a spot on the trip van.
+An extra fee of $125.00 per person is required to reserve a spot in the trip van.
 We also need all flight details such as airline/flight number and arrival and departure time.
-Please speak individually with the leader of the trip to discuss those options during your orientation conference call.
-At this time, we do not offer trip vans to the Rancho Del Nino Orphanage in Guaymas, Mexico.
+Please speak with the leader of the trip to discuss those options during your orientation conference call, or in the WhatsApp group for the trip.
+Another thing to note is that we do not hire someone separately to drive the van.
+The driver(s) will either be the trip host, and/or a volunteer on the trip.
+Driving a van as a volunteer means you do not have to pay the $125 rental van fee.
+Please let our team know if you are willing to drive a van for your trip, if one is requested.

 Yes.
 Do not take pictures of people who object, and do not make promises you cannot keep.
 The people will expect you to fulfill any promises you make.

 Yes.
 Our online orientation answers many of the questions that volunteers have about our trips.
-The volunteer coordinator and trip host are also great resources for additional questions that arise.
+The Volunteer Experience Coordinator and your trip host are also great resources for additional questions that arise.
 Some orientation meetings may be held in person.
 The leader of the orientation can also answer questions about the trip.
 It is mandatory to participate in an orientation meeting, whether online or in person, before attending a trip.

-At the orphanages many individuals will speak English, but you should learn to speak to the children in their native language as much as possible.
-You will generally find some people at restaurants, stores, beaches, church, etc., who can speak English.
+At the home, there may be some individuals who will speak English, but you should learn to speak to the children in their native language as much as possible.
+You will generally find some people at restaurants, stores, beaches, church, etc., who can speak some English.
 Do not plan on having someone available to translate for you if you want to speak to the children or others.
 It is always a good practice when traveling in a foreign country to try to learn a few basic phrases in the native language.
-For this reason, we have prepared a list of common words and/or phrases which may be helpful.
-You will find them at the end of the volunteer trip guidebook for your trip location.